-David Schwarz takes over as the head of the women's tennis program after 14 years as a head coach at the Division I and III levels.
+Prior to coming to CMS, Schwarz spent 14 years as a head coach at the Division I and III levels.
 He most recently was the head coach of the Brown University men’s tennis program, where he went 57-35 over four seasons (2010-2014).
 Prior to Brown, his head coaching career began at the Division III level for the men’s team at Middlebury College (2000-2010).

-During his tenure at Middlebury, Schwarz became the most successful men’s tennis coach in program history, taking over a program that did not have a NCAA postseason appearance prior to 2001 when he arrived on campus.
+During his tenure at Middlebury, Schwarz became the most successful men’s tennis coach in program history, sending the school to its first NCAA postseason appearance.
 In 10 seasons at Middlebury, he had an overall record of 174-37 (.825), while leading the Panthers to national prominence.
 Under Schwarz’s guidance, Middlebury made eight-straight trips to the NCAA final four, with the 2004 squad capturing the school’s first NCAA Tennis national title.
+His success that season earned him the ITA Coach of the Year.
 Schwarz’s 2006 and 2007 teams set school records at the time, with 22 wins each season.
 Those records were eclipsed in 2010 when the Panthers earned a 23-2 mark en route to Middlebury’s second national championship in men’s tennis.

 The ITA Division III National Coach of the Year in 2004, Schwarz was named NESCAC Coach of the Year in 2002, 2004, 2007, and 2010, and earned ITA Regional Coach of the Year honors in both 2009 and 2010.

-Originally from Providence, Rhode Island, Schwarz received a master’s degree from Cortland State (N.Y.) in 1994.
+Born in Providence, Schwarz received a master’s degree from Cortland State (N.Y.) in 1994.